GiacomoGuarneri/Tesi/README.md

 ```
 knowledgeBase.putEntry("Security measure name", "Workflow Pattern name", "Description of the conflict");
 ```
+## Goal model export

+The updated goal model can then be exported as JSON file by modifying line 30 of class *JsonGoalModelExporter*.
+Line 33 must always specify the path of the original goal model given in input to the tool.

 ## Example run

 Finally the tool can be runned by launching the *Client* class.
 First, a graphical representation of the goal model is made: